Rajgir was the capital of the ancient Magadha Empire and the spiritual birthplace of Buddhism & Jainism.

 The Shanti Stupa can be reached either by climbing the Ratnagiri Hill on foot or by taking the ropeway.
 It is a very peaceful sight and the white monument shines from afar.
 The four sides of the stupa depict Lord Buddha in the four phases of his journey.
-The gold statues stand out for its detailing.
+The gold statues stand out for their detailing.
 The 4 phases of Buddha’s life represent birth, enlightenment, preaching and death (mahaparinirvana).

 (Four statues of Lord Buddha depicting stages of his life)

 There is a Buddha temple dedicated to Saddharma Pundarika Sutra (the lotus sutra) on one side of the Shanti Stupa.
-Buddhist monks continuously chant ‘Om Nam Myoho renge Kyo’ (literal translation – Devotion to the law of the Lotus Flower Scripture) to the beat of the drum.
+Buddhist monks continuously chant ‘Om Nam Myoho Renge Kyo’ (literal translation – Devotion to the law of the Lotus Flower Scripture) to the beat of the drum.
 These are Japanese words but chanted like a Sanskrit mantra.
 This chant was created by a Japanese Buddhist teacher Nichiren in 1253 CE and the sutra was originally in Sanskrit and later on was translated into various languages.
 One feels really at peace with the soothing sounds of the drumbeats.

 Venuvan was a bamboo grove that had been given to Lord Buddha by Bimbisar so that he and his disciples could meditate.
 Venuvan area was along the east of the River Saraswati although today the river is not visible.
-Venuvan is considered to the very first Buddhist monastery site as it was here that Buddha would bathe, meditate and preach before climbing up to the Griddhakuta hill.
+Venuvan is considered the very first Buddhist monastery site as it was here that Buddha would bathe, meditate and preach before climbing up to the Griddhakuta hill.
 The Karandak Nivapa water tank where Buddha bathed still remains.
 These sights are of much significance as it shows how the Magadha ruler respected Buddha and helped him find his path to peace.
 The water tank is serene and one can sit there for hours as the surroundings induce calmness.
 While walking around the peaceful pond, one can easily imagine the time 2600 years ago when Buddha walked these paths in solitude.